2020–21 Supercoppa Italiana (women)

 The 2020 Supercoppa Italiana was the 24th edition of the Supercoppa Italiana.

-The matches were played in Chiavari at Stadio Comunale between 6-10 January 2022 and Juventus won for the second time in a row.
+The matches were played in Chiavari at Stadio Comunale between 6 and 10 January 2022 and Juventus won for the second time in a row.

 Usually 2 teams participate in the competition, but the COVID-19 pandemic caused the Coppa Italia to end prematurely and it was decided to involve the best 4 teams of the 2019–20 Serie A: Juventus, Fiorentina, Milan and Roma.

 Qualified teams

 Italian Football Federation has confirmed that four teams will be competing in 2020 Supercoppa Italiana (women) competition: Juventus, Fiorentina, Milan and Roma.
 The Federation also confirmed that the semi-finals and the final will be played at a neutral venue.